Italy - Factors to watch on August 2

 Italy's supreme court on Thursday upheld a jail sentence against Silvio Berlusconi for tax fraud in a devastating blow to the former prime minister that could throw the country's fragile coalition government into crisis.

-Fiat officials meets with trade unions (0800 GMT) in Rome and later with FIOM, another trade union.
+ROME- Fiat officials meets with trade unions (0800 GMT) and later with FIOM, another trade union.

 ECONOMY